nerves-project/nerves/README.md

 mix firmware.burn # Burn firmware to an inserted SD card
 ```

-**Note:** The `mix firmware.burn` target relies on the presence of `ssh-askpass`.
-Some
+**Note:** The `mix firmware.burn` target uses `sudo` to be able to write to a
-users may need to export the `SUDO_ASKPASS` environment variable to point to their askpass
-binary.
-On Arch Linux systems, this is in `/usr/lib/ssh/ssh-askpass`
+MicroSD card on Linux.
+You will be asked for a password.
+You can also set the
+`SUDO_ASKPASS` environment variable if you'd prefer an alternative way of
+requesting the password.
+E.g., `export SUDO_ASKPASS=ssh-askpass`.

 ## Docs